api3dao/vitepress-docs/docs/guides/dapis/call-dapi-dapiserver/index.md

 <img src="./assets/call-function.png" style="width:50%;border:1px solid gray;">

-Add the two parameters and select the **transact** button to interact with MetaMask and complete the transaction.
+Add the two parameters (no spaces) and select the **transact** button to interact with MetaMask and complete the transaction.
 Once the transaction is completed the smart contract's variables `timestamp` and `value` have been populated.

 ## 8. View `timestamp` and `value`